circleci/circleci-docs/jekyll/_cci2/orb-author.md

   As orbs are simply packages of [reusable config]({{site.baseurl}}/2.0/reusing-config), orbs can be written [manually]({{site.baseurl}}/2.0/orb-author-validate-publish) as singular `yaml` files and published using our [circleci orb cli]({{site.baseurl}}/2.0/local-cli/#installation).

-  Alternatively, whether you are writing your first orb or getting ready for a production level orb, we recommend using our Orb Development Kit to get started.
+  Alternatively, whether you are writing your first orb or getting ready for production level, we recommend using our Orb Development Kit to get started.

 ## Orb Development Kit